dscolby/CausalELM.jl/docs/src/guide/its.md

 Estimating an interrupted time series design in CausalELM consists of three steps.

 !!! note
-    If regularized is set to true then the ridge penalty will be estimated using generalized cross validation where the maximum number of iterations is 2 * folds for the successive halving procedure.
-However, if the penalty in on iteration is approximately the same as in the previous penalty, then the procedure will stop early.

-!!! note
     For a deeper dive on interrupted time series estimation see:

         Bernal, James Lopez, Steven Cummins, and Antonio Gasparrini.
 "Interrupted time series